liron02319/CPP_final_project_summer/README.md

 1. **Requirements**:
    - Install [SFML 2.6.1](https://www.sfml-dev.org/download.php).
    - A C++ compiler g++.
-   - CMake for building the project.
+   - CMake for building the project(makefile).

 2. **Building the Project**:
    - Clone the repository: